Data Protection Act

 - all personal data which is processed by the University must be covered by our registration with the Information Commissioner.
 Most routine uses of personal data by staff will be covered by our registration.
 However, if you are processing any data (for example, maintaining a database or running a research project involving the use of personal data) and think it may involve us handling new personal data for the first time or using personal data for a new purpose, please email the Data Protection team at firstname.lastname@example.org for advice.

 - personal data held for one purpose should not be used for another

 - personal data must not be disclosed to any third person (other than those described in the University's registration in certain circumstances), so take great care when you receive a request for data from a third party (see guidance on disclosing data).

 3 ' Be adequate, relevant, and not excessive in relation to the purpose or purposes for which they are held'

 To ensure compliance:

 - you should not collect any personal data not strictly necessary for the specified purpose.
-If you are obtaining or holding any sensitive personal data take special care to properly consider its necessity
+If you are obtaining or holding any special category data take special care to properly consider its necessity

 - records should also be unambiguous, accurate and professionally worded.
 Abbreviations should be widely agreed.
 Opinions should be clearly distinguishable from facts.